 While your disposable income might be very small as a college student, it’s never too early to start investing in stocks that pay regular dividends.
 With historically low bank interest rates, the stock market is one of the few avenues to earn passive income.

-Investing as a college student can also be a great learning experience as you can learn the ins & outs of investing with a small amount money to prepare you for when you earn a “real” paycheck and will be managing larger investments in your retirement & taxable brokerage accounts.
+Investing as a college student can also be a great learning experience.
+You can learn the ins & outs of investing with a small amount money to prepare you for when you earn a “real” paycheck and will be managing larger investments in your retirement & taxable brokerage accounts.

 College can be a great time to learn the ins and outs of investing so you can become a smarter investor when you begin earning a full-time paycheck.
 If you don’t have the time to learn about investing, but want to get a head start on building a nest egg so you can retire early, Betterment is a hands-free way to earn regular dividends that can turn a $100 investment into $1 million during your lifetime.